Zambia May 7-12, 2023

 Day 5 Thur May 11

-Up early, hot shower, my own BF and walked down to Lusaka Intercity Bus Terminal.
+I was up early, had a hot shower, my own BF and walked down to Lusaka Intercity Bus Terminal.
 I arrived at 08:30 (too late).
 This bus station is chaos with too many people wanting to help.
-I got hustled to a MB Sprinter van holding 22 people.
-I was told it would leave at 10, irrelevant of number of passengers.
+I got hustled to an MB Sprinter van holding 22 people.
+I was told it would leave at 10, irrelevant of several passengers.
 It never did get enough passengers (I had a front seat) and had to join another Sprinter MCK BLB234, getting the worst seat at the very back with no leg room.
-The bus was completely full and I was wedged in between huge nylon sacks.
+The bus was full and I was wedged in between huge nylon sacks.
 I moved up to the next row with a single seat on one side but it had the wheel well.
 I sat diagonally and could stretch my right leg out but my left was tightly flexed.
-A man with a ten and eight-year old got on to be wedged into the back row.
+A man with a ten and eight-year-old got on to be wedged into the back row.
 Guys were sitting on all the huge bags in the aisle.
 We finally left at 12:45 for the 7-hour, 475 km drive.
 I was able to tolerate the seating by reading my Kindle most of the way.
 We finally arrived at 20:45 for an 8-hour mess.

 I was let out 200 from the hostel and had a burger for dinner.